phantom-node/cryptreboot/README.md

 ## Compatible Linux distributions

-Currently cryptreboot depends on `initramfs-tools` which is available in Debian-based distributions.
-Therefore one should expect, this tool to work on Debian, Ubuntu, Linux Mint, Pop!_OS etc.
+Currently, cryptreboot depends on `initramfs-tools` package which is available in Debian-based distributions.
+Therefore one should expect, this tool to work on Debian, Ubuntu, Linux Mint, Pop!_OS, etc.

 On the other hand, do not expect it to work on other distributions now.
 But support for them may come in upcoming versions.